 Statements of case should be drafted to enable the parties and the judge to see the parties’ position on the issues in dispute.
 The document should set out the whole picture as concisely as possible.

-The court’s power to strike out a statement of case is a draconian one and generally carries important consequences for the party who is on the receiving end of a striking out order.
+The court’s power to strike out a statement of case is a draconian one.

 When a party’s statement of case is struck out their legal position in the proceedings is likely to be fundamentally and irreparably prejudiced.
 If they are a claimant it could mean that their claim is lost.
 If they are a defendant it could mean that their opponent will be able to enter judgment against them.

-- The legal costs that you are ordered to pay to your opponent:
+- The legal costs that you are ordered to pay to your opponent; and

 - Your own wasted legal costs.